hydroper/as3parser/docs/verifier/Type/kinds/namespace.md

 ### `namespace_string()`

-Returns the assigned string of the namespace, if it is an user namespace.
+Returns the assigned string of the namespace, if it is an user namespace or explicit namespace.
 For example, the namespace `namespace w3c = "http://www.w3c.org";` has a `namespace_string() == "http://www.w3c.org"`.

 ### `asdoc()`